 Born and raised in Akron, House Democratic Leader Emilia Strong Sykes was elected to represent her hometown (OH-34) in November 2014.
-With a strong sense of responsibility for the well-being of those that she serves, Sykes has tackled the challenges of her district with unmatched passion and dedication.
-Sykes serves as Democratic leader of the House minority caucus, a position to which she was elected by her colleagues.
+With a strong sense of responsibility for the well-being of those that she serves, Representative Sykes has tackled the challenges of her district with unmatched passion and dedication.
+Leader Sykes serves as Democratic leader of the House minority caucus, a position to which she was elected by her colleagues.

-Rep. Sykes has also worked with healthcare professionals and colleagues to improve public health, increase access to care, and combat Ohio’s high infant mortality rate.
+Representative Sykes has also worked with healthcare professionals and colleagues to improve public health, increase access to care, and combat Ohio’s high infant mortality rate.
 Her passion for social justice extends to issues such as voter rights, criminal justice reform, a more efficient social safety net for struggling Ohioans, and an end to domestic violence.
-Sykes’ work on domestic violence issues has earned bipartisan praise and resulted in her legislation to protect people in dating relationships, House Bill 1, becoming law.
+Representative Sykes’ work on domestic violence issues has earned bipartisan praise and resulted in her legislation to protect people in dating relationships, House Bill 1, becoming law.

-Sykes previously served as Administrative Staff Advisor at the Summit County Fiscal Office, where she worked to establish a county land bank to repurpose vacant and abandoned properties.
-At Community Legal Services in Akron, Sykes offered access to quality health and legal services to people in need.
+Leader Sykes previously served as Administrative Staff Advisor at the Summit County Fiscal Office, where she worked to establish a county land bank to repurpose vacant and abandoned properties.
+At Community Legal Services in Akron, Representative Sykes offered access to quality health and legal services to people in need.
 She also served as Law Clerk to the Chief Judge of U.S. Bankruptcy Court in the Northern District of Georgia.

-Sykes attended Kent State University, graduating magna cum laude with a B.A. in Psychology.
+Representative Sykes attended Kent State University, graduating magna cum laude with a B.A. in Psychology.
 She later attended the University of Florida, where she earned a Juris Doctor with a Certificate in Family Law from the Levin College of Law and a Masters of Public Health from the College of Public Health and Health Professions.